 - recognize the value of peer review

-Undergraduates on main campus have two options:
+Undergraduates on main campus have several options:

+You can visit the Drop-in Writing Center (Room 105 of Bell Library) from 6-11 p.m. on Sunday-Thursday.
 Writing scholars in the Drop-in Writing Center will encourage you during your writing process—from brainstorming to final concerns.

-Next, you can work with a writing scholar as a classroom-based tutor.
+You can work with a writing scholar as a classroom-based tutor.
 The writing scholar will review your draft, and then meet with you face-to-face to discuss revisions.
 At Montreat College, all World Civilization courses have writing scholars.
 Other courses may choose to implement them as well.